bijoutrouvaille/fireward/readme.md

 Firestore lists are supported and transpile to arrays in TS.
 The syntax is `MyType[]`.
 The type is not validated in Firestore.

-_Note:_ the syntax MyType[n] will continue to work for some time, but it is being phased out.
-Please use tuple syntax.
+_Note:_ the syntax `MyType[n]` will continue to work for some time, but it is being phased out.
+Please use the tuple syntax.

 #### Tuples